 As with any examples you might find online: use it for inspiration, and adapt it to your own business and way of operating.
 There’s no “right way to do a company wiki” or establish the right “wiki content” for your business.

 Documenting Marketing Funnels

-Whether you want to know how to document the funnel from a marketing automation platform perspective, or to make sure that you can track the effectiveness of a funnel… Having a place to capture your funnels and how they’re designed is smart, and an internal wiki can help you and your marketing team to understand how everything works out.
+Whether you want to know how to document the funnel from a marketing automation platform perspective or to make sure that you can track the effectiveness of a funnel, having a place to capture these insights and how they’re designed is smart, and an internal wiki can help you and your marketing team to understand how everything works out.

 What we’ve created are wiki pages that we update whenever we create a new funnel, or update how it works.

 Some of the elements you might document for your funnels include: